I studied Gramsci in my twenties and he surely helped me greatly. I think important to say his thought to be:

 4) anti-platonic.
 Nature is ruled by blind forces, with no intelligent design.
 He follows the Italian tradition of Lucretius, Vico, Leonardo, Machiavelli, Leopardi, in contrast with the Platonic (and hegemonic) tendency expressed during the Renaissance by Marsilio Ficino and Pico della Mirandola;

 5) anti-élite.
 Anti-chic, and certainly not the ‘smoking Gitanes and wearing black turtlenecks’ type of intellectual – to quote Andreas -, to him knowledge & refinement are not classy and must be spread to everyone.
 Born to a backward Sardinian peasant milieu he had succeeded in becoming a great European intellectual, which made him believe that everyone could be a philosopher at various degrees, and that a solid education of the working class was possible;

 6) greatly written.
 Croce, Gramsci, Gobetti, Gentile were all great writers, like Hegel and Marx were.
 G’s texts are like permeated by a Hölderlin’s Heilige Nüchternheit (sacred sobriety.)
-As Giorgio Baratta observes, “his style, sober and exact, opens wide spaces that make the reader fly, but the flight has no emphasis.”
+As Giorgio Baratta observes, “his style, sober and exact, opens wide spaces that make the reader fly, but the flight is not grandiloquent.”
 His works have been recognized since they were first published as masterpieces of our language and literature.
 His Prison Letters have the depth of Tolstoy, an author close to him in many respects;

 7) historic.
 Italian, European and world history are considered, from the end of the ancient Roman Republic onwards, and innumerable aspects are analysed.
 For a young Italian like me it meant an invaluable know-yourself experience.
 What I had passively learned at school could finally bear some fruit, also the teachings of my father, that I could fully appreciate only after reading Gramsci.